Daniele Ganser: Later career and public commentary

-In 2020, Ganser published Imperium USA: Die Skrupellose Weltmacht in German, a book which was republished in English in 2023 as USA: The Ruthless Empire.
-Jakob Kullik (of the German strategic studies magazine Zeitschrift für Strategische Analysen), criticized the book for its "one-sided" and "superficial" portrayal of the US as the sole perpetrator of global conflicts.
-Kullik states that Ganser ignores counter-evidence and utilizes historical revisionism and conspiracy theories to support his criticism of the US.
-Kullik wrote that, while the book offers a wealth of details, it "lacks analytical depth" and context.
-Kullik also criticizes Ganser for blaming the US for almost all the world's ills while ignoring other actors such as Russia or China.
-He concludes that his book falls short of even popular science standards and that Ganser does not engage critically with his sources.
+Ganser has questioned the conclusions of the 9/11 Commission.
+He has also promoted skepticism of the COVID-19 pandemic.
+In 2020, Ganser published Imperium USA: Die Skrupellose Weltmacht, republished in English in 2023 as USA: The Ruthless Empire.
+Jakob Kullik, writing in the German strategic studies journal Zeitschrift für Strategische Analysen, criticised the book for its "one-sided" and "superficial" portrayal of the United States as the sole perpetrator of global conflicts, arguing that it lacked analytical depth, ignored counter-evidence, and fell short of popular science standards.